apizee/ApiRTC-ios/README.md

 # Conference

-ApiRTC allows you to make a calls in conference mode.
+ApiRTC allows you to make a calls in the conference mode.

-To start a new conference or join existing one:
+To start a new conference:

 ```
 let conference = Conference(id: "conference_id")
 conference.start()
 ```

-or
+or join existing one:

 ```
 conference.join()
 ```

-Now you can receive and handle `conference` events:
+Now you can receive and handle conference events:

 ```
 conference.onEvent { event in